parcio/haura/docs/src/betree/build.md

 # Build & Test

-To build the storage stack on it's own navigate to `betree/` and execute:
+To build the storage stack on its own navigate to `betree/` and execute:

 ```sh
 $ cargo build